gpeterson406/GreenwoodBanner_Book/_book/02-reintroductionToStatistics.md

 can now be clearly identified, with one in the *Beautiful* group and two in the *Unattractive* group.
-The *Unattractive* group seems to have more high observations than the other groups even though the *Beautiful* group had the largest number of observations around 10years.
+The *Unattractive* group seems to have more high observations than the other groups even though the *Beautiful* group had the largest number of observations around 10 years.
 The mean sentence was highest for the *Unattractive* group and the difference in the means between *Beautiful* and *Average* was small.